Coaching is a Key Tech Exec Skill

 Be fair to your team members.

-The key lesson is to cultivate an open mind and treat all members of your team with fairness.
-Strive for equality in assigning tasks, allowing opportunities for growth and development among everyone.
-While there will inevitably be standout individuals, take the time to know each team member and avoid overt favoritism.
-An ideal approach is to leverage the expertise of your top performers by appointing them as mentors, fostering a holistic and contented team dynamic.
-By embracing this mentoring mentality, you can create a more comprehensive and fulfilled team overall.
+The key lesson is to cultivate an open mind and treat all members of your team with fairness and respect.
+Strive for equality in assigning tasks, ensuring that everyone has opportunities for growth and development.
+While standout individuals are inevitable, take the time to genuinely know each team member and avoid overt favoritism.
+An effective method is to use your top performers as mentors, promoting a harmonious team dynamic.
+By embracing this mentoring mentality, you can nurture a more comprehensive and fulfilled team overall.

 I find it strange, but here’s the explanation from the website: “National Employee Appreciation Day“, on March 3, reminds leaders, including us technology executives, that strong employer-employee relations are at the core of any truly successful business.
-Having a great relationship with your employees is an important aspect of being a manager, and appreciating their efforts can go a long way towards making workers feel valued.
+Maintaining a good relationship with employees is key for managers, and appreciating their efforts helps workers feel valued.

-Take some time on National Employee Appreciation Day to connect with your employees, offer authentic praise, and listen to their experiences.
+On National Employee Appreciation Day, take the chance to connect with your employees, offer genuine praise, and listen to their experiences.

 Your boss comes to you and says, “I need you to do this immediately, it’s a priority.”
 However, this is number 10 of the “priorities” that your boss has dropped on you in the past week.